observIQ/bindplane-agent/processor/metricextractprocessor/README.md

 ## How To
 ### Match specific logs
-The following configuration adds a match expression that will count only logs with a 4xx status code.
+The following configuration adds a match expression that will extract metrics only for logs with a 4xx status code.
 In this example, incoming logs are expected to have a `status` attribute.
 ```yaml
 processors:
     metricextract: